ttreit/Homonyms/DesignDoc.md

 Fix probelems they find.

 ---
-## Development Challenges
+## Development Tools Decisions
 May 22 - tried installing Kivy on Mac OS X. Can not get Kivy to run.
 Others have had similar issues.
 Before spending time troubleshooting looked up other options.
-Found out Kivy does not suppot ios "look and feel" but rather a custom UI, which is not wht I want.
+Found out Kivy does not suppot iOS "look and feel" but rather a custom UI, which is not what I want.
 Now researching BeeWare project.
+BeeWare looks promising but is still pretty new.
+Best, most stable option is just to use Swift.

-Discovering that writing ios apps in Python is still a relatively new field.
+Discovering that writing iOS apps in Python is still a relatively new field.
 May have to learn Swift.

+Have decided to learn Swift.